 - 1. In a medium bowl filled with cold water, submerge the mint and give it a good wash.
 Blot the mint dry and pick off the leaves, discarding the woody stalks.

 - 2. Toss the mint leaves in a food processor along with the peanuts, Parmesan, garlic, lemon zest, lemon juice, salt, and pepper.
-With the processor running, slowly pour in the olive oil, blending until the pesto comes together but is still a bit chunky and not too smooth, 1 to 3 minutes.
-Check the seasoning and adjust to taste.
+With the processor running, slowly pour in the olive oil, blending or, if you prefer a coarser consistency, pulsing until the pesto comes together but is still a bit chunky and not too smooth, 1 to 3 minutes.
+Taste and, if desired, adjust the salt and/or other ingredients accordingly.

 - 3. Using a spatula, scrape down the bowl and then spoon the pesto into a sterilized jar.
 Pour a little more olive oil over the top to help preserve it.
-Screw on the lid and refrigerate for at least 6 hours before serving to allow the flavors to meld and for up to 1 month.
+Screw on the lid and refrigerate for at least 6 hours and maybe even a day or so, if you’re not the impatient type, before serving to allow the flavors to meld and for up to 1 month.
 Each time you use the mint pesto, always top it with fresh olive oil to cover the pesto.)